Catenian Association: Organisation

 Each local Circle bears a name and number, the name being geographical, and the numbers being sequential in order of foundation.
 Each Circle is led by a President, assisted by Circle officers.
 The previous President has the title "Immediate Past President" and holds a special status as such.
 Each Circle also has a "Provincial Councillor" as official representative to the Province.

+The 1990 book Inside the Brotherhood describes the Catenian Association and Opus Dei as "quasi-Masonic."

 Ethos

 Catenian life is based on friendship, which is developed through monthly meetings and a varied social programme.
 The Catenians are a network of Catholic men (often with their wives as guests) who meet regularly to enjoy each other's company and to help and support each other around the world.
 Membership offers friendship and support to Catholic men (culturally Catholic, contemplative or more orthodox in outlook) at all stages of their lives, whether married or single.
 The monthly meeting is intended to provide a time for relaxed enjoyment and a light-hearted environment in which friendships flourish.
 "We enjoy the good times together and help each other through the bad times...
 Catenians are an international social network that provide an oasis of calm for busy working families."

 This friendship is based on a shared faith and is enjoyed by their wives (whether Catholic or not), and their children, and continues after a member's death with widows being supported and involved on a continuing basis.
 Although a Catholic lay society, it has no political, ecumenical or theological objectives as an association, but is more an association of "Brothers" (as members are termed).
 Brothers try to help one another, and their families, as much as they can.

 Whatever difficulties arise in life, there will be members and their wives committed to help.
 If a member suffers financial difficulties, a Benevolent Fund can provide assistance.